StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

 Match on a domain and its subdomains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A domain is known as being malicious and we want to alert on all request to this domain
+A domain is known to be malicious and we want to alert on all requests to this domain
 or any of its subdomains:

 .. code-block::